 About Michael Kaufman

-Michael Kaufman, PhD, is a public speaker, writer, and consultant, whose innovative approaches to engage men and boys in promoting gender equality and transforming men's lives has taken him around the world over the past four decades.
+Michael Kaufman, PhD, is a writer, advisor, and keynote speaker whose innovative approaches to engage men and boys in promoting gender equality and transforming men's lives has taken him around the world over the past four decades.
 He has worked extensively with the United Nations and with governments, non-governmental organizations, corporations, trade unions, and universities.

 Michael is the co-founder of the White Ribbon Campaign, the largest effort in the world of men working to end violence against women.
-He is a senior fellow at Instituto Promundo (Washington D.C. and Rio de Janiero) and co-writer of the State of the Worlds' Fathers Report.
+He is a senior fellow at Promundo (Washington D.C. ) and co-writer of the State of the Worlds' Fathers Report.

 His work in the UN system, including with UN WOMEN, UNFPA, UNICEF, UNDP, IFAD, and UNESCO has taken him to New York, Rome, Paris, Beijing, Katmandu, Ankara, Geneva, Nairobi, Jakarta, and Delhi.
 He has worked with numerous NGOs including OXFAM, International Red Cross, Save the Children, and Amnesty International, as well as with governments on six continents.
 He wrote the training program on sexual harassment used by tens of thousands of staff at the United Nations.

-He is the author or editor of eight books on gender issues, on democracy and development studies, including A Guy's Guide to Feminism (with Michael Kimmel) and the forthcoming, Count Me In!
-Why Men Need Feminism, Feminism Needs Men, and We All Need Gender Equality.
-He is the author of an award-winning novel, The Possibility of Dreaming on a Night Without Stars and the anti-war tale, The Afghan Vampires Book Club.
+His latest book is The Time Has Come.
+Why Men Must Join the Gender Equality Revolution.
+He is the author or editor of eight other books on gender issues, on democracy and development studies, and two novels, the award-winning, The Possibility of Dreaming on a Night Without Stars and the anti-war tale, The Afghan Vampires Book Club.
 His articles, which have appeared in newspapers, magazines, and journals around the world, have been translated into Spanish, French, German, Portuguese, Italian, Finnish, Estonian, Russian, Persian, Chinese, Japanese, Hungarian, Turkish, and Arabic.

 Michael previously taught at York University in Toronto where he was Deputy Director of the Centre for Research on Latin America and the Caribbean.
 He lives in Toronto, Canada, is married, and has a grown daughter and son.